ProDevStudio/islamic-graphics/readme.txt

 E.g., the shortcode to insert the white "subhanahu wa ta 'ala" graphic: [swt_w]

+= How do I see the meaning of the graphic in English? = Hover the mouse cursor over the embedded image, and the meaning and transliteration should appear.

 = Can I customise the graphic via CSS? =
 Yes.
 Images have the class reference 'islamic_graphic' to allow CSS customisation.

 = Who designed the graphics? =
 The SAW graphic is based on the unicode symbol: ﷺ.
-AS and RA graphics were based on the font "Islamic Phrases", designed by AlMedia.net, which is available to download for free, for personal use only, from http://www.almedia.net/free-arabic-fonts.htm.
+The other graphics were based on the font "Islamic Phrases", designed by AlMedia.net, which is available to download for free, for personal use only, from http://www.almedia.net/free-arabic-fonts.htm.
-Other graphics were hand drawn.

 == Screenshots ==